 Today Apple got to publish a patent via the United States Patent and Trademark Office entitled, Method For Representing Virtual Information In A Real Environment.
 Based on an ergonomic representation of virtual information in a real environment, the patent comes with Calculation Display POIs and includes a number of diagrams and figures, along with their brief descriptions and as well as a detailed research abstract and summary.

 Focusing the patent on Augmented Reality (AR), it speaks on the merging of technology overlaid on reality facilitates reality-based data.

 Earlier used in mobile devices, bringing forth high performances AR is now being implemented in other categories of devices as well as optical pairs these days.

-Despite the GPS and system sensor utilisation in these modern device implemented by AR, the patent mentions no recent innovation to enhance the user-friendliness of it.
-With the proliferation of the Augmented Reality over a larger domain, the patent tries to signify three major features that need to look after:
+Despite the GPS and system sensor utilization in these modern devices implemented by AR, the patent mentions no recent innovation to enhance its user-friendliness of it.
+With the proliferation of Augmented Reality over a larger domain, the patent tries to signify three major features that need to look after:

 - Uncomplicated, rapid use and direct access to relevant information

 - The accuracy of associating virtual information with reality is important.

 The user interface should be clean and tidy.

 The objective of this patent is to enable an innovative system to restrain the user’s field of view as well as restrict unnecessary information to flood the user feed.
 The patent mentions the following on its method: